Britney Spears Is Free of Her Conservatorship — But What’s Next?

 Also on the show, we’ve got chart news on how Summer Walker not only gets her first No. 1 album on the Billboard 200, but also lands a big week for R&B music with Still Over It; how ABBA gets its first top 10 album ever on the Billboard 200 with the arrival of its first album in nearly 40 years Voyage; and how Ed Sheeran doubles up in the top 5 on the Billboard Hot 100 songs chart for the first time with both “Shivers” and “Bad Habits.”

 The Billboard Pop Shop Podcast is your one-stop shop for all things pop on Billboard‘s weekly charts.
 You can always count on a lively discussion about the latest pop news, fun chart stats and stories, new music, and guest interviews with music stars and folks from the world of pop.
-Casual pop fans and chart junkies can hear Billboard‘s deputy editor, digital, Katie Atkinson and senior director of Billboard charts Keith Caulfield every week on the podcast, which can be streamed on Billboard.com or downloaded in Apple Podcasts or your favorite podcast provider.
+Casual pop fans and chart junkies can hear Billboard’s executive digital director, West Coast, Katie Atkinson and senior director of Billboard charts Keith Caulfield every week on the podcast, which can be streamed on Billboard.com or downloaded in Apple Podcasts or your favorite podcast provider.
 (Click here to listen to the previous edition of the show on Billboard.com.)